 - They represent the fastest-growing demographic in the US.

-- They are digital-native, meaning that they prefer doing it online whenever they search for goods or services.
+- They are digital-native, meaning that when they search for goods or services, they prefer doing it online.

-- A significant percentage of US Hispanics is Spanish-first.
-Even within those who are bilingual, an important part prefers using English only for transactional purposes.
+- A significant percentage of US Hispanics are Spanish-first.
+Even within those who are bilingual, a significant portion prefer using English only for transactional purposes.

 - They tend to live in multi-generational households.
-That’s a point that you need to consider as younger individuals tend to assist the older members, and if they require your services, they will most likely search online.
+This is an important point to consider as younger individuals tend to assist the older members, and if they require your services, they will most likely search online.

 - Latinx are super mobile users.
 They consume mostly on mobile devices, and that’s vital as mobile search and traffic shows higher intent and increases the chances of conversions.

 - Getting in front of your local Latinx community can be one of your greatest opportunities.
 Not speaking Spanish shouldn’t limit you.